DavidStevensonVtex/Linux/sed-and-awk/ch04/writing-sed-scripts.md

 ```

 This example not only deletes blank lines in **tbl** input but it also uses the substitute command, **s**, to change several **troff** requests.
 These commands are applied only to lines within the .TS/.TE block.

+### Testing and Saving Output

+In our previous discussion of the pattern space, you saw that sed:

+1. Makes a copy of the input line.
+2. Modifies that copy in the pattern space.
+3. Outputs the copy to standard output.

+What this means is that sed has a built-in safeguard so that you don't make changes to the original file.
+Thus the following line:

+`$ sed -f sedscr testfile`

+does not make the change in _testfile_.
+It sends all lines to standard output (typically the screen) -- the lines that were modified as well as the lines that are unchanged.
+You have to captuer this output in a new file if you want to save it.

+`$ sed -f sedscr testfile > newfile`

+The redirection symbol ">" redirects the output from sed to the file _newfile_.
+Don't rediret the output from the c ommand back to the input file or you will overwrite the input file.
+This will happen _before_ sed even gets a chance to process the file, effectively destroying your data.

+One important reason to redirect the output to a file is to verify your results.

+`$ diff testfile newfile`

+When you have verified your results, make a backup copy of the original input file and then use the **mv** command to overwrite the original with the new version.
+Be sure that the editing script is working properly before abandoning the original version.

+The following two shell scripts are useful for testing sed scripts and then making the changes permanently in a file.
+They are particularly useful when the same script needs to be run on multiple files.